Niche Museums

 Ray treated skulls as art, and Ray and his wife Alkmene were both keen artists.
 The living room displayed art and a number of skulls, but these merely hinted at what was to come.

-As we descended deeper into the house Jacob explained that Ray had won the "grossest dead thing" halloween contest so many times that they competition had to forbid him from entering to give other contestants a chance.
+As we descended deeper into the house Jacob explained that Ray had won the "grossest dead thing" halloween contest so many times that the competition had to forbid him from entering to give other contestants a chance.
 "Puss in Boots", a mummified cat wearing boots, was one of the winning entrants.

 The concentration of skulls on display continued to increase, but nothing could prepare us for Ray's basement.